-GCSE Exam Dates 2026: Full Timetable and Key Dates for Parents
+GCSE Exam Dates 2026: Full Timetable, Key Dates & Results Day

 The exact dates vary slightly depending on the exam board, as well as your child’s school timetable.
 The main exam window is expected to run from May through to mid-June, with contingency arrangements later in the month if needed.